Dog Bites Attorneys in Morristown, New Jersey

 Although some states have a “one bite free” rule about dog bites, New Jersey does not.
 Our law places full responsibility on the dog’s owner or caretaker to make sure the animal does not injure innocent adults or children.

-At Gold, Albanese, Barletti & Locascio L.L.C., our founding Morristown personal injury attorney, Robert Gold, has 30 years of experience representing victims of all kinds of negligence, including the negligence of pet owners.
-If a dog in New Jersey attacked you or a loved one, count on us to pursue maximum compensation for your losses.
+At The Law Offices of Gold, Albanese, Barletti LLC, our founding Morristown personal injury attorney, Robert Gold, has 30 years of experience representing victims of all kinds of negligence, including the negligence of pet owners.
+If a dog in New Jersey attacked you or a loved one, count on an experienced dog bite lawyer to pursue maximum compensation for your losses.

 Children Are Frequent Victims of Dog Bites

 Many dog bite victims hesitate to file a personal injury suit if the animal’s owner is a friend, relative or neighbor.
 This is understandable.
-However, you should know that in most cases, homeowners insurance covers dog bite lawsuits.
+However, you should know that in most cases, homeowners insurance covers dog bite lawsuits because in New Jersey these incidents fall under premises liability.
 This means that you are asking for money not from your friend, but instead from his or her insurance policy – a policy intended to cover incidents such as these and provide the compensation you need to recover.